MavrikM/Telemetry-Scanner/README.md

 2. Install dependencies
     - `pip install -r requirements.txt`
     - **NOTE:** the current requirements file assumes you already have Uvicorn installed.
 If you do not, you will need to install it.
-If you receive an error while installing dependencies, you can install them manually with `pip install FastAPI paho-mqtt >= 2 uvicorn`
+If you receive an error while installing dependencies, you can install them manually with `pip install FastAPI paho-mqtt uvicorn`
     - (TO DO: update requirements.txt to include Uvicorn)

 3. Download and install Docker Desktop and make your account
     - In your browser, navigate to [Docker](https://www.docker.com/get-started/)
     - Download the appropriate version of Docker Desktop
     - Run the Docker Desktop Installer
+    - When you reach the configuration menu, **DO NOT** check the 'Windows Containers' box, as the project will be using a linux container.
+Checking this box will break the project and you will need to start over.
     - When the installation is finished, you will be prompted to restart your system.
 Do so.
+    - When your system comes back up, Docker should run automatically, with a terms of service page.
+Click 'Accept'
+    - You will then be taken to the account setup page.
+Ensure you select 'personal'
-    - Run Docker Desktop
+    - Create your Docker account
+    - **NOTE:** You must verify your email address using the email Docker sends or it will not run properly.

 4. Spin up the EMQX server
-    - `docker run -d --name emqx -p 1883:1883 -p 8083:8083 -p 8084:8084 -p 8883:8883 -p 18083:18083  emqx:5.0.20`
+    - Open a terminal and run the command `docker run -d --name emqx -p 1883:1883 -p 8083:8083 -p 8084:8084 -p 8883:8883 -p 18083:18083  emqx:5.0.20`
-    - Verify the container by running `docker ps` in your terminal
+    - Verify the container by running `docker ps` in your terminal.
+You should get an output with headings like 'CONTAINER ID', 'IMAGE', and so on.
+You should also now see your EMQX server in the Docker Desktop app.
     - Open [localhost](http://localhost:18083/)
     - You will arrive on a login page.
         - Username: admin
         - Password: public
+    - You will then be prompted to update your password
+    - You should now arrive at the EMQX Dashboard

 5. Connect DJI Smart Controller to the same local network as your PC
     - **NOTE:** This step is only necessary when *actually* running the program with a drone.
-If this is your initial setup, proceed to step 6.
+If this is your initial setup, or you are running simulations, proceed to step 6.

 6. Update files
     - Update the "host_addr" variable in both cloud_api files to your own IP address